bokkypoobah/InvestFeedCrowdsaleAudit/codereview/Crowdsale.md

    *
    * The owner can triggre a call the contract that provides post-crowdsale actions, like releasing the tokens.
    */
-  function finalize() public inState(State.Success) onlyOwner stopInEmergency {
+  // BK Ok - Only owner, when not halted function finalize() public inState(State.Success) onlyOwner stopInEmergency {

     // Already finalized
+    // BK Ok - Can only run once
     require(!finalized);
     // if(finalized) {
     //   throw;
     // }

     // Finalizing is optional.
-We only call it if we are given a finalizing agent. if(address(finalizeAgent) != 0) {
+We only call it if we are given a finalizing agent.
+    // BK Ok
+    if(address(finalizeAgent) != 0) {
+      // BK Ok
       finalizeAgent.finalizeCrowdsale();
     }

+    // BK Ok
     finalized = true;
   }